SystemsApproach/ops/arch.rst

 2.3.2 Lifecycle Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Lifecycle Management is the process of integrating fixed, extended,
+Lifecycle Management is the process of integrating debugged, extended,
 and refactored components (often microservices) into a set of
 artifacts (e.g., Docker containers and Helm charts), and subsequently
 deploying those artifacts to the operational cloud.
 It includes a